gojek/wrest/Caching.markdown

 ----

-## A Rough note of how the browsers (Firefox and Chrome) implements Caching ##
+## A Rough note on how the browsers (Firefox and Chrome) implement caching ##

 Browsers usually cache all responses including non-cacheable ones.
-These are for use in the browser History (Forward, Back buttons).
-[RFC 2616 13.13 History Lists]
+These are for use in the browser History (Forward, Back buttons). [ [RFC 2616](http://www.ietf.org/rfc/rfc2616.txt) 13.13 History Lists]
 The non-cachebility restriction is usually observed after fetching a cache entry - if the stored response was not cacheable, it is not used.

 A large chunk of caching logic for Firefox 3 is in the file netwerk/protcols/http/nsHttpChannel.cpp inside its source tree.